VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 > You can restart the fight to reset your cooldowns since this phase acts as a checkpoint.

 Pull *King Thordan* and have the group stacked behind the boss to bait the incoming **Ascalon's Mercy Concealed**.
 When the cast bar is over, dodge to his sides.
-Right after, *King Thordan* will perform **Ascalon’s Might** three times in a row, use your Tank invulnerability to go through.
+Right after, *King Thordan* will perform **Ascalon’s Might** three times in a row, mitigate this or use a Tank invulnerability to go through.
 Next *King Thordan* will summon his Knights and cast **Strength of the Ward**.
 You can swap Tanks during the cast for later.

 <a id='SStrengthOfTheWard'></a>As soon as *King Thordan* leaves, everyone has to spread around the arena and wait for the Dragoon Knights to arrive.
 If a player has a Dragoon Knight behind him, that player will move towards the middle of the arena telling that his position is unsafe.
 The player on the opposite side will also move to the middle since it's not safe.
 The players who moved will regroup at the safe spots with their respective light party in order to dodge **Spiral Thrusts**.